suncoast-devs/handbook/lessons/cs-classes-simple-database/index.md

 ## Improving this code by adding `LINQ`

-We can add `using System.Linq` to the top of our code we utilize `FirstOrDefault` for our searching code.
+We can add `using System.Linq` to the top of our code then we can utilize `FirstOrDefault` for our searching code.

 ```C#